 The Myrtle Beach area is much more than a great beach.
 There is a whole different world waiting just a few miles inland along the rivers, creeks, and marshes of the South Carolina Low Country.
-A 15-minute drive from downtown Myrtle Beach and you’re on the Waccamaw River: A beautiful black water river with towering cypress trees draped in Spanish Moss, warblers singing in the brush, and swallow-tailed kites circling overhead (not to mention snakes and alligators).
+A 15-minute drive from downtown Myrtle Beach and you’re kayaking on the Waccamaw River: A beautiful, black water river with towering cypress trees draped in Spanish Moss, warblers singing in the brush, and swallow-tailed kites circling overhead (not to mention snakes and alligators).

 We had an incredible adventure led by Black River Outdoors along the Waccamaw river.